FileMaker Konferenz 2018 Performance Lab

-If you prefer to see the whole session, you can watch it a the FileMaker Konferenz website.
+If you prefer to see the whole session, you can watch it at our YouTube channel.

 Both sessions received great feedback and we continued in followup discussions about the hardware integration and performance optimization topics with conference attendees until late night.